Layr-Labs/hello-world-avs/README.md

 - [ethers](https://www.npmjs.com/package/ethers)

 ### Nix Environment

-On [Nix](https://nixos.org/) platforms, if you already have the proper Nix configuration, you can build the project’s artifacts inside a `nix develop` shell
+On [Nix](https://nixos.org/) platforms, if you already have the proper Nix configuration, you can build the project's artifacts inside a `nix develop` shell

 ``` sh
 nix develop
 ```

 Otherwise, please refer to [installed and configured](./docs/nix-setup-guide.md) section.

-## Quick start
+## Quick start (TypeScript)

 ### Start Anvil Chain